beloslavamalakova/LanguageAndAI/README.md

    - Trained **Logistic Regression** on all three encodings, fine-tuning regularization methods (**L1, L2, Elastic Net**).
 -  **Comparison:** Compared classification results across different models and data encodings.
 ### Reproduction
+- To clean the initial data by removing the gender-implying words run `gender_words_modified.py`.
+It contains the replacement-words dictionary, which can be expanded.
+> **Important Note:** The code processes a modified gender CSV file where all information is joint into a single column, with values separated by commas (manually adjusted in Excel).
+Make sure to always update the file path in the code to match your CSV file location.
+- To preprocess the data (may work with the original or the cleaned version) by adhering to standard preprocessing practices run `____.py`.______ The file path of the CSV file should be adjusted to match your file.
+- To compute the TF-IDF scores of every term across all documents run `tf-idf_voc_label.py`.
+This script also extracts the vocabulary and saves it for further use.
+- log reg
+- svm

 ###  Dependencies

 The code was written using these libraries and versions: